apiel/zicBox/NOTE.md

 - TODO hot reload, when updating a plugin we could recompile this plugin automatically

-- TODO reload variations when switching workspace
+- TODO reload clips when switching workspace

 - TODO live recording midi keyboard
 - TODO test midi keyboard on pixel